DONISTHORPE PRIMARY SCHOOL

 Reading

 Fluent reading and good comprehension skills have a key role to play in children’s learning across all areas of the curriculum.
 Fluency in reading is achieved through practice.
-Therefore, it is important that the children read outside of school at least 5 times a week.
+Therefore, it is important that the children read outside of school at least 4 times a week.
+Reading more than this would be wonderful, too!

 Spelling and Phonics

-In EYFS and Year 1 children will bring home phonics sounds and high frequency words to practise at home.
+In EYFS, Year 1 and Year 2, children will bring home phonics sounds and high frequency words to practise at home.

-Spellings for each year group will be sent home from the start of Year 2.
-Children are expected to learn these at home.
+Spellings for each year group will be sent home from the start of Year 3.
+Children are expected to learn these at home alongside dedicated spelling lessons in school to prepare for a weekly spelling test.
 Teachers will assess spelling through daily application in their writing across all their work.
-In Year 2 and Key Stage 2 all children have access to Spelling Shed that they can use at home to practice spelling.
-There is an online game that can be used on a laptop, tablet and mobile devices.

 MATHS